Mpinaz/Predict-sufrace-seismic-amplification-factor-from-Borehole-Datas/README.md

 ## Features

-We used a set of 18 features taken from both datasets, more information on those features are located in the paper: [Paper.pdf].
+We used a set of 18 features taken from both datasets, more information on those features are located in the [Paper](paper.pdf).

 ## Models